 The Stranger in the Alleyway

 The story goes like this… Once upon a time, many hundreds of years ago – nearly two and half thousand years ago – there was a famous soldier, a general who led an army of ten thousand men.
 His name was Xenophon.
 When Xenophon was a young man, before he became famous, he was walking through the city of Athens late at night.
 He walked down a very narrow street, an alleyway, between two tall buildings, and it was very dark.
-Suddenly, a mysterious figure at the end of the alleyway blocked Xenophon’s path by holding out a staff, made of ash-wood.
+Suddenly, a mysterious figure at the end of the alleyway blocked Xenophon’s path by holding out a great wooden staff or walking stick.
 Xenophon took a step back in surprise.
 Then the man asked him a very strange question.
 He said: “Do you know where someone should go if he wants to buy goods?”
 He meant lots of “good things” like food, and clothes, and jewellery.
 Xenophon was brave so he answered confidently: “Yes, of course, Athens has one of the finest markets in the world; you can buy whatever goods you like just a few streets from here.”
 “I see”, replied the stranger, “so then can you tell me where someone must go if he wants to become a good person?”
 Xenophon was startled – he didn’t know what to say.
 He didn’t know the answer to that question.
 So the stranger lowered his staff and stepped out of the shadows… He introduced himself and said his name was Socrates.